 Certain valuables, like jewelry and other expensive items, are more likely to be stolen, which is why standard homeowners insurance has special limits of liability (aka sublimits) on those items.
 The limit of liability on jewelry, watches, and fur theft is $1,500, which is the maximum dollar amount an insurer will pay out for that class of items in the event of theft.
 Firearms, silverware, and home business property also have their own collective sublimits.

-Blanket coverage, or blanket insurance, is a home insurance add-on that increases the coverage limit for an entire class of belongings, like your jewelry collection, so that it’s insured at a higher value.
+Blanket coverage, or blanket insurance, is a home insurance add-on that increases the coverage limit for an entire class of personal property, like your jewelry collection, so that it’s insured at a higher value.

 A standard home insurance policy covers jewelry and firearms, but coverage limits for theft of those items is fairly low